 Each filer should have documented procedures to ensure that it reports as "revenues from resellers" only revenues from entities that reasonably would be expected to contribute to support universal service.
-The procedures should include, but not be limited to, maintaining the following information on resellers: Filer 499 ID; legal name; address; name of a contact person; and phone number of the contact person.
+The procedures should include, but not be limited to, maintaining the following information on resellers: Filer 499 ID; legal name; address; name of a contact person; phone number of the contact person; and, as described below, the annual certification by the reseller and evidence of the filer's use of the FCC's website to validate the contributor status of the reseller.
 Filers shall provide this information to the Commission or the Administrator upon request.

-The filer should verify that each reseller will: 1) resell the filer's services in the form of telecommunications (and not as information services); and 2) contribute directly to the federal universal service support mechanisms.
-If the filer does not have independent reason to know that the reseller satisfies these criteria, it should obtain a signed statement certifying that these criteria are met.
-Current contributors to universal service are identified at http://gullfoss2.fcc.gov/cib/form499/499a.cfm.
-Filers will be responsible for any additional universal service assessments that result if its customers must be reclassified as end users.
+Each year, the filer must obtain a signed statement from the reseller containing the following language: